|

-MUSCLE TONE - SPINAL REFELXES
+MUSCLE TONE - SPINAL REFELXES Muscles are

 always at least partially contracted.
 Even seemingly relaxed